WANT TO MAKE A DIFFERENCE?

 ABOUT THE SCHOLARSHIP

-The Heather Heyer Foundation Scholarship is a monetary award.
-Scholarships will be awarded to those seeking a degree or certification in, but not limited to, law, paralegal studies, social work, social justice and education, and who intend to promote peaceful social change using those skills in their profession.
+Preference is given to those seeking a degree or professional certification in, but not limited to law, paralegal studies, social work, social justice, and education, and who intend to promote positive social change using their professional skills.

 The Heather Heyer Foundation is a Virginia not-for-profit corporation, that is an IRS 501 (c)(3) Tax Exempt Organization.
 Gifts and contributions are tax deductible.